cf86/JKodiWrapper/test.md

 I am not sure, if the reference allele parameter was necessary.
 At least, I didn't use it.
 If it was necessary, then I would have needed more information about beacons and so on.
 But since this was just an exercice, I guess the reference allele wasn't necessary.

+Furthermore, for Logging purposes a BeaconConfig was added, and logging was enabled in application.yml.
+It is still activated.

 ## Steps

 1. add BeaconClient Methods _getBeacons()_ and _queryBeacons(...)_